 Dr Sonja Marzi

-School of Social and Political Science, University of Glasgow, Adam Smith Building, Bute Gardens, Room 616, G12 8RT
+School of Social and Political Science, University of Glasgow, Adam Smith Building, Bute Gardens

 Biography

-I am a Lecturer in Research Methods and Inequalities and joined the University of Glasgow in March 2022.
-Before joining the University of Glasgow, I was a fellow at the London School of Economics and Political Science (Department of Methodology), and I continue to hold a Visiting Fellow position at the Latin America and Caribbean Centre at the LSE.
+I am an Assitant Professor at Radboud University Nijmegen, the Netherlands and an affiliated researcher in Sociology at the University of Glasgow.
+Before joining Radboud University in February 2024 I was a lecturer in Research Methods and Inequalities at the University of Glasgow, prior to that position I was a fellow at the London School of Economics and Political Science (Department of Methodology), and I continue to hold a Visiting Fellow position at the Latin America and Caribbean Centre at the LSE from 2018-2022.

 My research draws on feminist, anti-racist and post-colonial theories and pushes the boundaries of collaboration and (remote) participatory research designs, focusing on (re)conceptualising gendered urban challenges in Colombia.
 Building on cutting-edge methods of using audio-visual digital methods (e.g., film and video) I co-produce knowledge on gendered urban inequalities with displaced women in Medellin and Bogota.
 In particular I contribute to new understandings about women’s resistance to multiple forms of violence, activism and negotiation of their urban futures in contexts and times of crisis.